wp-plugins/n3rdskwat-mp3player/readme.txt

 == Upgrade Notice ==

+= 1.1.11 =
+Added Nextgen-Gallery to the supported plugins list

 = 1.1.10 =
 Fixes in the cookies for taking you back to the currently viewing page while reloading the browser in use with inline linking of mp3s.